 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Service Orientation: Actively looking for ways to help people.

 - Resident Athletic Trainer

-In 2016, there was an estimated number of 27,800 jobs in the United States for Athletic Trainer.
+There were about 27,800 jobs for Athletic Trainer in 2016 (in the United States).
 New jobs are being produced at a rate of 22.7% which is above the national average.
 The Bureau of Labor Statistics predicts 6,300 new jobs for Athletic Trainer by 2026.
 There will be an estimated 2,200 positions for Athletic Trainer per year.

 The states with the most job growth for Athletic Trainer are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Maine, Kansas, or Wisconsin.
 These states have the worst job growth for this type of profession.

 The salary for Athletic Trainers ranges between about $31,010 and $70,750 a year.

 Athletic Trainers who work in Hawaii, Texas, or California, make the highest salaries.

 Below is a list of the median annual salaries for Athletic Trainers in different U.S. states.